Rene-Tarot/Calculator-Scheme/README.md

 1. Download [Racket](https://racket-lang.org/)
 2. Open the file in the IDE.
-3. Select the language es Pretty Big.
+3. Select the language as Pretty Big.

-## How to use
+## Operation Format

+*operation* number number

+- hello